 Art – The department houses the following specialized learning spaces:

-Ceramics Studio, Room 13-307 (1,307 square feet): The Ceramics Studio is designed and fully accessible for the student of studio pottery.
+Ceramics Studio, Building 13, Room 307 (1,307 square feet): The Ceramics Studio is designed and fully accessible for the student of studio pottery.
 The studio space consists of a classroom and a glaze area.
 The Ceramics Studio houses the following equipment: 5 electric potter's wheels and 8 potter's kick wheels.
 Fenestration, heating and cooling systems and commercially designed ventilation system ensure a quality environment of high standards.
 The Ceramics Studio shares kiln room facilities with the Sculpture Studio.
 The kiln room houses 7 electric oxidizing kilns including a 15 cubic foot car kiln - all meeting commercial/academic regulations and standards.

 Hypotenuse Gallery, located on the third floor of Building 13 flanking the walkway to Building 9.
 The two separate, triangular gallery spaces are set on opposite sides of the hallway rising approximately 2’ above floor level.
 Each space has approximately 28 square feet of floor area with the wall area of 73 square feet on the long side of the triangle.
 The other two sides are composed of glass windows facing the hallway.
 Entrance to the space is through a 4’ x 6 1/2’ door in the center of the back wall.
 Both the wall and the floor are covered with a neutral laminate material.
 A rail and rod hanging system is available for the display of two-dimensional artwork.
 Track lights are installed in the floor, parallel to the windows.
 Additional lighting is provided by fixed, recessed ceiling lights.

-Photography, Room 13-303 (2049 square feet total) 1 film processing lab, 2 photography darkrooms, computer lab/work space: The photography area covers a total of 2049 square feet.
+Photography, Building 13, Room 303 (2049 square feet total) 1 film processing lab, 2 photography darkrooms, computer lab/work space: The photography area covers a total of 2049 square feet.
 It is divided into four rooms: 1 film processing lab area, 2 multi-purpose darkrooms and a computer lab/work space with 3 Mac computers and 1 scanner.
 The film processing lab area has 2 stainless steel sinks, heated drying cabinet, 2 dry-mounting presses (up to 30” x 40”), and 4 archival paper washers.
 The darkrooms are equipped with 25 Beseler 45MXT Enlargers with Dichro Color Heads, paper processing sinks (1 large & 1 small).
 A UV light table is also available for alternative process photography.
 For safety, the photography area has an eye-wash and shower.

-Sculpture Studio, Room 13-306 (1422 square feet): The Sculpture Studio is designed to accommodate the beginning and intermediate sculpture student.
+Sculpture Studio, Building 13, Room 306 (1422 square feet): The Sculpture Studio is designed to accommodate the beginning and intermediate sculpture student.
 The space consists of one large work area where students study clay modeling, mixed media, and plaster carving.
 A smaller room adjacent to the large work area is used for plaster casting and plaster carving and includes storage space for projects.
 The Sculpture Studio includes tool storage and a wide range of hand tools available for student use.
 The sculpture studio shares kiln room facilities with the Ceramic Studio.

-Woodshop, Room 13-329 (729 square feet): The Woodshop serves both Art and Design students and provides support for instruction in wood construction.
+Woodshop, Building 13, Room 329 (729 square feet): The Woodshop serves both Art and Design students and provides support for instruction in wood construction.
 The Woodshop houses the following equipment: Delta 10” Table Saw, Delta 6” Jointer, Delta 12” Planer, Delta Wood Lathe Model 46-755, Delta Floor Model Drill Press with ½” Chuck, Delta 14” Band Saw, Delta 6” Belt Sander with 12” Disc Sander, Delta 16” Scroll Saw, Delta 10” Radial Arm Saw, Delta Dust Collection System, Craftsman 10” Table Mount Band Saw, Craftsman Oscillating Spindle Sander, Craftsman 6” Buffing Wheel, Porter-Cable ½ HP Plunge Router, Porter-Cable ½ HP Router, Porter-Cable Brad Nailer, Porter-Cable Handheld Belt Sander, Porter-Cable Handheld ½ Sheet Sander, Skil-Saw Chop Saw, Tormex Sharpening Machine, 9 Sets of Carving Chisels.

 Zone VI Photography Gallery, located on the third floor of Building 13 on the east wall of the west foyer: 4 adjacent wall mounted, glass enclosed cases measuring 3’ H x 7’6” W x 2”D. Cases are cork backed.
 Burnell R. Roberts Triangle Gallery/Works on Paper Gallery, Located on the fourth floor, northwest corner of Building 13.
 The Burnell R. Roberts Triangle Gallery provides approximately 1000 square feet of floor space and 120 linear feet of wall space with 10’ ceilings.
 Fifty percent of the wall space is composed of moveable 5’ x 10’ two-sided panels installed on a grid pattern of tracks mounted in the ceiling.
 The walls are plywood covered with a coarsely woven neutral fabric.
 Track lights are installed in a grid pattern on the ceiling and designed to be used with the stationary walls as well as the moveable wall panels.
 Bamboo wood flooring further enhances this professional gallery space.
 At the apex of the triangle, 18’ windows that include glass double doors that allow access from a foyer/lounge area.
 The opposite side of the triangle is composed of a full length, UV protective window.
 A utility storage room/office of approximately 650 square feet is connected to the gallery.
 Located adjacent to the foyer/lounge area, the glass encased Works on Paper Gallery is designed to feature a variety of two-dimensional artwork.
 The rear walls are composed of plywood covered with a coarsely woven neutral fabric.
 Track lights illuminate the space.